 By Samah Mohamed

 Together with George Mason University’s Egyptian Student Association, ABPA hosted Kevin Cowl, the Vice President for Development at the Middle East Institute, a top think-tank in Washington, DC.
-Mason students received one-on-one resume feedback from Mr. Cowl and gained valuable insights during his lecture.
+Mason students received one-on-one resume feedback from Mr. Cowl who offered valuable insights during his lecture.

 - Not to think of yourself as a student any longer.